BrentSeidel/VHDL-CPU/README.md

 the same signal to select the data.
 * If things aren't working, find a way to examine the internal state.
 Both in the software and in the FPGA.
 This is many times important.
+* In a state machine, be sure that you always set the next state.
+If not, you will get stuck.

 ## Roadmap
 This is more or less what I see that needs to be done to get to a working CPU.
 This list will